hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 | 2nd | pročitaš | pročitate |
 | 3rd | pročita | pročitaju |

-Future tense is formed with the auxiliary "htjeti" (will) + infinitive:
+Future tense is formed with the auxiliary “htjeti” (will) + infinitive:
 - Ja ću čitati (I will read)

-Past tense uses the auxiliary "biti" (to be) + active participle:
+Past tense uses the auxiliary “biti” (to be) + active participle:
 - Ja sam čitao/čitala (I read, m/f)

-Conditional mood is formed with the auxiliary "biti" in the aorist tense + active participle:
+Conditional mood is formed with the auxiliary “biti” in the aorist tense + active participle:
 - Ja bih čitao/čitala (I would read, m/f)

 Imperative mood: